Data-Semi/FSND-CapstoneP-CastingAgency/README.md

 ```
 #### PATCH /movies/<<int:id>> (Casting Director, Producer)
 - General: Modifies a movie by id using JSON request parameters; returns success value and id of the modified movie
-- Sample: Response for a request to modify a movie with id=3, with the following body{"title": "Mat Biec", "release_date": "2020-01-02"} and the appropriate header:
+- Sample: Response for a request to modify a movie with id=3, with the following body{"title": "Apple Dream", "release_date": "2020-11-22"} and the appropriate header:
 ```
 {
   "success": true,